-Impacts: Increased groundwater pumping has significantly adversely affected approximately 60 acres of vegetation in the Symmes-Shepherd well field area.
-Project Description/ Mitigation Measure: A revegetation program will be implemented for these affected areas utilizing native vegetation of the type that has died.
+Impacts: Increased groundwater pumping has significantly adversely

+Symmes-Shepherd well field area.

+A revegetation program will be implemented for these affected areas utilizing native vegetation of the type that has died.
 Water may be spread as necessary in these areas to accomplish the revegetation.

-Mitigation Goals Strategies/Actions: To revegetate the parcels with species mapped in the surrounding areas.
-Project Status/ Effectiveness: While 60 acres was identified in the EIR, 115 acres were fenced for these three projects.
+To revegetate the parcels with species mapped in the surrounding areas.

+While 60 acres was identified in the EIR, 115 acres were fenced for these three projects.

 Independence 105 (14 acres) - The area has been fenced and native vegetation cover has increased naturally.
 Transects were run by ICWD in 2006 and native perennial cover had increased to 25%.
 The site has attained the cover and composition goals delineated in the revegetation plan.

 Independence 131 (73 acres) - The area has been fenced.
 Revegetation trials have been completed by two consulting firms.
 In areas not disturbed by the revegetation trials, vegetation cover is starting to increase naturally.
 Transects were run in 2006.
 Perennial cover was 8% composed of eight native perennial species.
 The goal for the site is to attain 17% perennial cover composed of four native perennial species.
 Approximately 25 acres were drill seeded with locally collected seeds in the spring of 2011.
+An irrigation system is scheduled to be installed during the 2012-2013 runoff year.
+Transects will be run by LADWP and ICWD during the 2012 growing season.

 Independence 123 (28 acres) - The area has been fenced and native perennial vegetation cover has increased naturally.
 Transects were run in 2006.
 The site has attained the goals delineated in the revegetation plan of 17% perennial cover composed of four native perennial species.

 A seed farm has been initiated for seed harvest.
-The seed farm will aid in the implementation of all revegetation projects in the
+The seed farm will aid in the implementation of all revegetation projects in the Owens Valley.

-Owens Valley.
 In addition, a greenhouse was purchased and LADWP has begun growing plants for the seed farm and revegetation sites.